kruemelo/csv2x/README.md

 <tr>
 ```

-with input filename (CLI-only):
+with input filename `--if` (CLI-only):
 ```
 $ node csv2x --if=./test/test.csv
 ```

-with template filename (CLI-only):
+with template filename `--tf` (CLI-only):
 ```
 $ node csv2x --if=./test/test.csv --tf=./test/test-template.html
 ```

-with template option to use a predefined template:
+with template option `--template` to use a predefined template:
 ```
 $ node csv2x --if=./test/test.csv --template=test
 ```

-with header option to handle the first csv row as field names:
+with header option `--header` to handle the first csv row as field names:
 ```
-$ node csv2x --if=./test/test.csv --template=test
+$ node csv2x --header --if=./test/test.csv --template=test
 ```

 with debug option: